 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 3:40 am and the next high tide at 4:35 pm.
-The first low tide will be at 10:14 am and the next low tide at 10:23 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:30 am and the next high tide at 4:35 pm.
+The first low tide was at 10:26 am and the next low tide will be at 10:34 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 11 hours and 17 minutes of sun.
-The solar transit will be at 1:04 pm and the length of time the moon will be visible will be 12 hours and 10 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 12 hours and 30 minutes of sun.
+The solar transit is at 1:23 pm and the length of time the moon will be visible will be 12 hours and 1 minutes.

 Tide timetable for Texas City (Turning Basin).
 The times are generated in local time in Texas and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: